 So, make sure you wipe down bathroom surfaces, walls and floors using a clean microfiber cloth each time you shower.
 Also, keep the doors open after you have left the bathroom to let the moisture vaporised.
 This will prevent mould growth and keep your bathroom clean and shiny.

-Make sure you clean behind the toilet to remove dust that has accumulated back there.
+Tip: Make sure you clean behind the toilet to remove dust that has accumulated back there.
 Do this once or twice a week.

 Do you know that scents in cleaners can trigger allergic reactions?
 Yes, if you are cleaning for allergy sufferers, then do not use scented cleaners.
 It could increase the allergy symptoms or asthma attack.
 Instead of using such products, you can buy fragrance-free cleaning agents that can work effectively on removing dust and grime from different surfaces.

 There is a great importance of regular cleaning of a house when it comes to removing allergens and dust pollens.
 The house cleaning tips mentioned in this article is helpful for those who are suffering from allergies and asthma.
-You can clean your house accordingly and trigger allergy symptoms
+You can clean your house accordingly and trigger allergy symptoms with ease.

 You can also hire professionals for meticulous vacate cleaning in Perth if you are running at the end of your tenancy.
 They can assist you in transforming the grimy property into clean and dust-free space using the best quality of products and necessary tools.